The Stihl BR 200 is a gas-powered backpack leaf blower delivering 400 CFM at 150 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Overview of the Stihl BR 200

-- Power: The Stihl BR 200 is a gas-powered leaf blower.
-It sports a max air speed of 150 MPH and a max air volume rating of 400 cubic feet per minute (CFM).
+- Power: The BR 200, built by Stihl, is a gas-powered leaf blower capable of expelling a maximum air volume of 400 cubic feet per minute (CFM).
+Its air speed is rated at 150 MPH.

 - Handling: This blower’s backpack functionality makes make it less exerting on the user, even when used for an extended period of time.
 Its throttle is located on the tube, which allows you to keep your left hand free.
 Among other gas-powered backpack blowers, the Stihl BR 200 can be considered light, weighing only 12.6 lbs.